President’s Message

 President & Chief Mission Officer

 We continue to see the effects of Public Law 107-206 mandating the collection of non-malignant, the so-called benign brain tumors, in cancer registration practices.
-The incidence of non-malignant brain tumors continues to surpass that of malignant brain tumors.
+The incidence of non-malignant brain tumors continues to surpass that of malignant brain tumors (72.1% non-malignant versus 27.9% malignant).

 Our peer reviewed publications continue to contribute to the descriptive epidemiology of primary brain tumors.
 Our experience with reporting brain and CNS tumors continues to provide a template for other countries to establish their own national brain tumor registries.

 Changes in cancer registration and brain tumor classification have brought many opportunities for collaborations from old and new friends in both the cancer registry and brain tumor communities and have even been instrumental in bringing these communities together.
-It has become even more important to work together and I am very excited to report that biomarkers embedded in the 2016 WHO Classification update are included in cancer collection practices, with collection having begun January 1, 2018.
-Their distribution for 2018 and 2019 can be found in our CBTRUS Statistical Report on All Primary Brain and Other Central Nervous System Tumors, 2015-2019 published October 2022 in Neuro-Oncology.
+It has become even more important to work together, and I am very excited to report that biomarkers embedded in the 2016 WHO Classification update are included in cancer collection practices, with collection having begun January 1, 2018.
+Their distribution for 2018, 2019, and 2020 can be found in our CBTRUS Statistical Report on All Primary Brain and Other Central Nervous System Tumors, 2016-2020 published October 2023 in Neuro-Oncology (see link under Reports and Publications tab).

 We thank our current funders and look to new ones to partner with us as we embrace new opportunities together.